2waybene/RNAseqEnsemble/README.md

 RNAseqEnsemble is an analytical framework collecting a few popular RNAseq analysis methods like DESeq, baySeq cuffdiff TSPM edgeR.

 ## Requirements
 RNAseqEnsemble was developed using Python 2.7.13.
-In addition to requirements specified in setup.py, muver requires installation of the following tools:
+In addition to requirements specified in setup.py, RNAseqEnsemble requires installation of the following tools:

 * [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml)
 * [GATK, version 3.7-0](https://software.broadinstitute.org/gatk/download/)